Table of Contents

 If you have any previous experience painting with diamonds, you will know how hard it can be to work on your painting if your diamond painting supplies are not properly organized and your workspace is out of order.
 And if you are new, you need to understand the importance of a clean and tidy workspace to create your diamond painting in.

 Peace and relaxation are an important part of painting with diamonds, and you cannot have that if you are running around looking for your sneaky supplies.
 To save a lot of time and energy, it is better to organize your drills and other supplies before you start with the painting.
 For regular diamond painters, this can include organizing your leftover drills too.

-Here I have gathered a few ways to make your diamond organization easier for you.
+Here we have gathered a few ways to make your diamond organization easier for you.
 These are only suggestions, and you should try a method that works best for you.

 - Use shaped labels for your drills.

 Labeling your drills is important in helping you identify different colored drills from each other, especially if they are in the same color family.
 But a great way to eliminate confusion between square and round drills is to use labels that are shaped in the way of the drills.
 If you have a lot of leftover diamonds from your older paintings, this can be a great way to sort those diamonds out.

 - Re-purpose old boxes to store your supplies.

 - Make art with the beads that are left over.

 A lot of frequent diamond painters will agree with me that sometimes the amount of all those leftover beads can be overwhelming.
 While some people throw the beads out, good use can come out of it.
 You can create different types of mosaic arts with the beads, or decorate anything from phone covers to notebook covers.

 - Store your diamond painting separately.